What is an Environmental, Social, and Governance (ESG)?

 1. Risk Management

-When a company or even an educational institution really integrates ESG into their operations, they just become so much better at anticipating and responding to new threats as they pop up.
-It creates stable operations and safeguards long-term shareholder value.
+Where a company or even an educational institution truly embeds ESG, they simply end up being excellent at foreseeing and reacting to brand-new threats as they happen.
+It establishes stable operations and is a good steward of long-term shareholder value.

 2. Investor Demand